Welcome at the Crypto Museum website.

 For a detailed explanation of why we do this, please read our

-Some of the items described on this website are part of the collection of
+Many of the items described on this website are part of the Crypto Museum

-the Crypto Museum, and some have only crossed our path at one moment or another.
+collection, but some have only crossed our path briefly, or are impossible to

 We are always interested in acquiring new equipment for the museum.

-If you have any questions or if you have something to offer, please do not hestitate to contact us.
+If you have any questions or if you have something to offer, please do not hesistate to contact

 And if you want to make a donation

-Crypto Museum is a non-subsidised privately-owned virtual museum.
-The curators
+Crypto Museum is a non-subsidised privately-owned virtual museum with a physical

-work very hard to bring an interesting and diverse collection together,
+collection.
+The curators work very hard to bring an interesting and diverse

 to describe the various items in great detail, and to share this information